flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

     - The FADEC alternator does not supply the FADEC.

 !!! info ""
-    Currently only available in the experimental Version.
+    Currently only available in the experimental version.

 ---